Initiatives for Employees

 The Shinsei Bank Group's Personnel Strategy

+We are working to have all employees contribute even more value to the Group by maximizing their individual strengths and through the optimal utilization of personnel on a Group-wide basis in addition to helping employees develop their skills.
 Starting in fiscal 2018, we began using a common performance evaluation system across the Group as a part of our efforts to bolster talent management.
-We are working to have all employ yees, regardless of which Group company they belong to, contribute even more value to the Group by maximizing their individual strengths and through the optimal utilization of personnel on a Group-wide basis in addition to helping employees develop their skills.
-Moreover, we aim to maximize group performance while creating new financial services as we integrate the Group's various financial functions.
+Moreover, we aim to maximize group performance while creating new financial services as we integrate the Group’s various financial functions.

 Promoting Diversity and the Active Participation of Women in the Workplace

 In order to create sustainable value, the Shinsei Bank Group is promoting diversity, focusing on strengthening and utilizing capabilities as a pillar of its management strategies.

 In April 2018, we introduced a teleworking system as an example of promoting diverse work styles.
 In addition, we are working to create an environment in which employees can work in their own way with satisfaction and fulfillment by enhancing their work styles in order to generate continuous good performance, by introducing various options such as self-directed flex-time, life support leave, and the complete abolition of dress codes.
 To enhance diverse careers, we started allowing employees to engage in both side work and concurrent work as the first among the domestic financial institutions so that employees will be able to link the learning outside the company or in the place away from business with individual growth and innovation of the organization.